But first – the basics:

 Prices vary from $10 to $70 (per month).

 Now, VPS is very different.
 This one’s more like owning a condo.
-So you’re still sharing and playing nice with the others in your place, but you’re responsible for what happens and keeping everything patched up.
+You’re still sharing and playing nice with the others in your place, but you’re responsible for what happens and keeping everything patched up.

-There’s a lot less sharing because there’s less people, and you have separate allowances each.
+There’s a lot less sharing because there are fewer people, and you have separate allowances each.
 The CPU time and memory are still shared by everyone, but you also have a chunk of both of those allotted just to you.

 - No “sharing” with others